 Before we discuss Amazon FBA alternatives, we need to understand more about Amazon’s FBA.
 Let’s face it, Fulfillment by Amazon (FBA) set the bar high for e-commerce businesses.
-Amazon’s order fulfillment network has the resources, technology, and capability to provide free, fast, flexible shipping to anywhere on the planet.
+The Amazon Fulfillment network has the resources, technology, and capability to provide free, fast, flexible shipping to anywhere on the planet.

-Same day shipping is quickly becoming the norm, and for many e-commerce businesses, the only way to meet customer expectations is to hand over fulfillment and customer service requirements to Amazon, but FBA isn’t for everyone, leading many brands to seek out Amazon FBA alternatives.
+Same day shipping is quickly becoming the norm, and for an ecommerce business, the only way to meet customer expectations is to hand over fulfillment and customer service requirements to Amazon fulfillment.
+However, FBA isn’t for everyone, leading many Amazon sellers and brands to seek out Amazon FBA alternatives.

 An ecommerce business has to “pay to play” in the market Amazon created, and an increasing number of online merchants are choosing to outsource their processes to 3rd party fulfillment services to reduce their dependence on Amazon.

 FBA Fees, Compliance, & Branding

 The FBA fee structure is also subject to change.
 In 2018, Amazon implemented its Inventory Performance Index (IPI), which mandates the FBA seller pay higher rates to store slow-moving SKUs.

 In addition to a strict fee structure, Fulfillment by Amazon also upholds strict compliance criteria mandating what, how, and when inventory items can be shipped to its warehouses – compliance flexibility is minimal, and heavy financial penalties are enforced for every compliance violation.

 E-commerce businesses can free themselves of the need to sell on the Amazon Marketplace by revamping their current logistics strategy.
 Modern logistics solutions, like automated warehouses make it easier for e-commerce businesses to scale their networks as demand for product increases.

-In fact, with the right logistics strategy and a little help from digital logistics platforms, and variable data storage it’s possible for e-commerce businesses to create end-to-end supply chain visibility and wrest control of the customer experience away from Amazon, all together.
+In fact, with the right logistics strategy, product research, and a little help from digital logistics platforms, and variable data storage it’s possible for e-commerce businesses to create end-to-end supply chain visibility and wrest control of the customer experience away from Amazon, all together.